About the workshop

 What the workshop will cover

-• To explore options for investigating unethical behaviour and corrupt acts, including an opportunity to practise investigative techniques
+• Explore options for investigating unethical behaviour and corrupt acts, including an opportunity to practise investigative techniques

-• To examine how best to carry out successful prosecutions and apply administrative and civil sanctions as effective responses to corruption and unethical behaviour, including options for asset recovery.
+• Examine how best to carry out successful prosecutions and apply administrative and civil sanctions as effective responses to corruption and unethical behaviour, including options for asset recovery.

 How participants will benefit

 • Consider the role of prosecutions and how to improve their effectiveness

 • Better understand money laundering, restraint, forfeiture and confiscation

 • Discuss the role of specialist investigative agencies

 • Understand the range of possible sanctions, including administrative and civil actions and deferred prosecution agreements